-As soon as the location of the steam plant at Paradise had been settled, a contract for furnishing coal to the plant was executed with the Peabody Coal Company of St. Louis, Missouri.
-The contract calls for an unprecedented 65 million tons of coal to be delivered to the tractor hopper over a period of approximately 17 years.
-All of the coal was to come from strip mines within a short distance of Paradise.
-Sinclair Mine was opened adjacent to the project to supply coal directly from the strip pits.
+As soon as the location of the steam plant at Paradise had been determined, a contract for furnishing coal to the plant was executed with the Peabody Coal Company of St. Louis, Missouri.
+The contract called for an unprecedented 65 million tons of coal to be delivered over a period of approximately 17 years.
+All of the coal was to come from surface mines, including the adjacent Sinclair Mine, within a short distance of Paradise.